PelePhysics

 Chemistry Integration

 PelePhysics has different options to integrate the chemistrym using implicit ODE solvers: CVODE an DVODE.
-CVODE is part of a software family called sundials for SUite of Nonlinear and DIfferential / ALgebraic equation Solver SUNDIALS. which should be installed (see install SUNDIALS).
+CVODE is part of a software family called sundials for SUite of Nonlinear and DIfferential / ALgebraic equation Solver SUNDIALSarrow-up-right. which should be installed (see install SUNDIALS).
 The methods implemented in CVODE are variable-order, variable-step multistep methods, based on formulas broadly following

 αnyk+βnhny˙k=0\alpha_n y_k + \beta_n h_n \dot{y}_k = 0